lysyeah/iosAcademy_ToDoList/README.md

 - checking off your completed list using the buttons.

 ## What I learned through this lecture
-- You have seen how the MVVM architecture is used.
 - I tasted the swiftUI, not the storyboard.
+- I have seen how the MVVM architecture is used.